trpc-group/trpc-cpp/README.md

 ## How to contribute

-If you're interested in contributing, please take a look at the [CONTRIBUTING](CONTRIBUTING.md) and check the [unassigned issues][issues] in the repository.
+If you're interested in contributing, please take a look at the [CONTRIBUTING](CONTRIBUTING.md) and check the [unassigned issues](https://github.com/trpc-group/trpc-cpp/issues) in the repository.
 Claim a task and let's contribute together to tRPC-Cpp.